xoxfaby/MoreItems/README.md

  - None yet, make a suggestion!

 ### - Lunar:
- - Cracked Orb: All of your attacks are doubled, but your damage is halved.
+ - Cracked Orb: You have an extra chance to duplicate your attacks, but an equal chance to duplicate attacks that hit you.
  - Serrated Spoon: Your critical chance is always low, but your critical strikes get more damage from effects that add critical chance.